 Pest and Diseases

-Though less frequently than wheat, but rye is attacked by European wheat stem sawfly (Cephus pygmaeus) and rarely by Mayetiola.
-It can also be affected by nematodes, rye stem rust, and leaf rust.
-Other serious diseases are anthracnose and ergot.
+Though less frequently than wheat, Rye is attacked by European Wheat Stem Sawfly (Cephus pygmaeus) and rarely by Mayetiola.
+It can also be affected by Nematodes, Rye stem, and leaf rust.
+Other serious diseases are Anthracnose and Ergot.